 You can camp along the beach here or just make a quick visit.
-Mystic Beach is one of our favourites, not only because of its scenic setting but also because it has a waterfall that falls from the forest right onto the beach which isn’t something you see too often.
+Mystic Beach is one of our favourites, not only because of its scenic setting but also because it has a waterfall that falls from the forest right onto the beach which isn’t something you see too often (you can also find a hidden waterfall nearby at Sombrio Beach).
 You will need around 2 hours to hike to the beach, spend some time enjoying the scenery and then hike back.

 We also highly recommend stopping at Jordan River if you have the time.

 The end of the road!
 Port Renfrew is a tiny community located on the south shore of Port San Juan.
 Known for being truly wild, you can enjoy the amazing untouched beauty of the wild west coast out here.
 Stop in at the Renfrew Pub for a bite to eat and a beer on their amazing patio.